SandFishDev/parcels-service/README.md

 2. Add priority to each strategy to decide order of operations
 3. Add self referencing many-to-many departent relation to map relations between departments
 4. When processing a parcel find a successor match and assign the parcel to that instead of finishing the process

+# Changes for Feature 3

+1. Remove strategies and replace by @ManyToMany self-reference in combination with priority field in department to decide order
+2. Add 'Rule' entity to replace the old strategies.
+3. Add CRUD for rules & departments since they now have to be managed by admin user